richardatval/www.yesproject.org/_posts/2019-07-22-vote-for-yes.md

 There’s two ways you can vote for the YES Project.
 It’s free, quick and easy!

-1. By visiting <a href="www.lotterygoodcauses.org.uk/awards">www.lotterygoodcauses.org.uk/awards</a> and selecting the YES Project in the  category Community and Charity
+1. By visiting [www.lotterygoodcauses.org.uk/awards](bit.ly/VoteforYESProject) and selecting the YES Project in the  category Community and Charity
-2. Alternatively, you can vote via Twitter <a href="https://twitter.com/intent/tweet?text=I would like to vote for the YES Project Leicester %23NLAYESPROJECT">#NLAYESPROJECT</a>
+2. Alternatively, you can vote via Twitter <a href="https://twitter.com/intent/tweet?text=I would like to vote for the YES Project Leicester %23NLAYESProject">#NLAYESPROJECT</a>